madcurious/iOSToolkit/README.md

 }
 ```

-Because `MDOperation`s are stateful, you can create a base `MDOperation` which all your operations subclass, so that they all always execute the `failBlock` to display an error dialog.
+Because Mold operations are stateful, you can create a base `MDOperation` which all your operations subclass, so that they all always execute the `failBlock` to display an error dialog.
 This makes it easy to centralise your error-handling logic.

 ```
 class BaseOperation: MDOperation {
     override init() {
         super.init()
         self.failBlock = { error in
-            var message: String
+            var message = error.description
             if let customError = error as?
 MDErrorType {
                 message = customError.object().message
-            } else {
-                message = error.description
             }

             // TODO: Display an error UIAlertController in the top view controller.